Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Your bite and jaw alignment affect lip symmetry.
 If your teeth sit unevenly or your jaw tilts to one side, your lips follow that position.
 Dental work or braces can sometimes shift how your lips rest.
 This is common after orthodontic treatment or tooth extractions.

-If you have had lip fillers before, they might have settled unevenly.
+If you have had previous cosmetic lip treatments, the results may settle unevenly over time.
 Filler can migrate slightly over time or be placed with more volume on one side.
 Swelling after treatment can also make lips look uneven temporarily.
-Some clients notice asymmetry months after their original filler appointment.
+Some people notice lip asymmetry months after their original cosmetic treatment.

 This does not indicate a complication in most cases and can be assessed during a clinical review.